eci/mezzanine-people/README.md

     )
 ```

-* Set values in your project settings.py (Optional):
+* Set values in your project settings.py (optional):
 ```python
     PEOPLE_PER_PAGE = 5 # the default is 10
 ```